 Diluting and mixing the concentrate with a large flow of water and returning it to the

 Ocean Thermal Energy Conversion (OTEC)

 A solar, ocean thermal desalination approach where electricity is produced by using the temperature differential between cold, deep waters and warm, shallow surface waters.
 Water at the ocean surface (at about 70°F) is used to heat liquid ammonia, which vaporizes at this temperature in a vacuum chamber.
-The ammonia vapor is used to turn a turbine to produce electricity.
+The ammonia vapour is used to turn a turbine to produce electricity.
 The vapour is then condensed by using

 cold water pumped up from the ocean depths (at about 35°F)